 - where <account name> is the name of the administrator account on the target server you want to check.

 New-ManagementRoleAssignment –Name:<impersonation Assignment Name> –Role:ApplicationImpersonation –User: "<account name>"

-- where <impersonation Assignment Name> is a name of your choice for this assignment.
-Be aware, each assignment should have a unique name.
-You can omit Name switch and a unique assignment name will be created automatically.
+- where <impersonation Assignment Name> is the name of your choice for this assignment.
+Be aware that each assignment should have a unique name.
+You can omit the Name switch and a unique assignment name will be created automatically.